 She is a member of the European Advisory Board on Cat Diseases (ABCD), a group aimed at improving cat disease prevention and control.
 Séverine became Professor of Feline Medicine in July 2016.

-Séverine has two beautiful cats called Boris and Zammy.
-As well as loving all things feline, Séverine enjoys going to the gym and cycling.
+Séverine has three beautiful cats called Boris, Zammy and Bobble.
+As well as loving all things feline, Séverine enjoys going to the gym, and is a BodyAttack fanatic!